EGPostema/DrawerDissect/README.md

 ## 📖 Overview

-This tool is ideal for those handling large volumes of preserved insects, particularly in museums.
+This tool is ideal for digitzing large volumes of preserved insects, particularly in museums.
 DrawerDissect extracts:

 - 📷 Individual specimen photos
 - 📏 Specimen size data